J & H Ritchie Ltd v Lloyd Ltd: Facts

 Mr Ritchie has a business (J&H Ritchie Ltd) on North Arkleston Farm, Paisley.
 He bought an all in one seed drill and harrow from Lloyd Ltd, based at Hunters Hall, Kelso.
-It was advertised at a reduced price because it had been repossessed from the previous owner.
+It was advertised at a reduced price because it had been repossessed by the previous owner.
 It did not work.
 Lloyd Ltd agreed to take it back, investigate, and repair it.
 Lloyd Ltd returned it, but refused to say what the problem had been, and just said it had been repaired to "factory gate" standard.
 Mr Ritchie found out informally that two bearings for the rotors of the harrow had been missing.
 This was a serious defect.
 Mr Ritchie was concerned that when he had used it, further damage may have been caused, and he would not find out, because he would only start using it the next Spring.
 He was worried that by this time the manufacturer's guarantee would be affected.
 So Mr Ritchie rejected the machine.